Shalrie Joseph: New England

 In the 2008 Major League Soccer season, he started and played the entire MLS All-Star Game versus West Ham United.
 The All-stars won that game 3–2, making them 5–0 all time against foreign teams.
 Joseph played in 27 regular season matches for the Revolution, deployed as both a defensive midfielder and a striker.
 He wore the captain's armband for the Revolution for the first time following an injury to Steve Ralston.
 He was named to the 2008 MLS Best XI - the third time he would receive the honor.
 Joseph's lone goal against Atlante F.C. in the 2008 North American SuperLiga semi-finals saw the Revolution through to the final, He would score again in the 2008 North American SuperLiga final, and convert a penalty kick, helping the Revolution lift their second-ever piece of silverware.

 Shalrie finished the 2009 New England Revolution season as a finalist for league MVP.
 He was additionally voted New England Revolution MVP, and 2009 Midnight Riders’ Man of the Year.
 He received MLS All-Star honors for the sixth time, but missed the match due to injury.
 He concluded the season as the team's golden boot winner, with a career-high 8 goals scored and 6 assists.

 In the 2010 New England Revolution season, Shalrie became the Revolution's captain, after previous captain Steve Ralston left the Revolution to join AC St. Louis.
 Later in 2010, Joseph took a leave of absence from the team while he was involved in the Major League Soccer substance abuse and behavioral health program.
 Joseph returned to the Revolution at the end of May.
-He received 2010 MLS All-Star honors.
+He received 2010 MLS All-Star honors, scoring five goals and four assists on the year.

 During the 2011 New England Revolution season, Joseph became only the second Revolution player (behind Jay Heaps) in club history to log 20,000 career minutes, doing so in the 54th minute of the July 4 match against Real Salt Lake.
 He was named an MLS All-star for the 2011 season.
-He additionally won the Revolution team Golden Boot for the second time, leading the team in scoring with five goals.
+He additionally won the Revolution team Golden Boot for the second time, leading the team in scoring with eight goals.

 The Revolution signed Joseph to a Designated Player contract for the 2012 season.